WilliamRagstad/WilliamRagstad.github.io/content/posts/diffie-hellman.md

 \end{align*}
 $$

-The bottom equivalence is an optimization by taking the remainder after each multiplication, to keep the numbers small during the calculation.
+The bottom equivalence is an optimization by taking the remainder after each multiplication, to **keep the numbers small during the calculation**.
-This results in faster and more memory-efficient computation due to the $O(n^2)$ time complexity of multiplication[^Mul].
+This results in faster and more memory-efficient computation due to the **$O(n^2)$ time complexity** of multiplication[^Mul].

 > **Example**\
 > We can easily calculate, &nbsp;$5^{23} \mod 97 \equiv 82$,&nbsp; using **repeated modular multiplication** to get the remainder $82$.